openscript-ch/external-talks/README.md

-# internal-talks
+# external-talks

-Our internal talks.
+Our external talks.

 ## Useage